Gaming-Linux-FR/GLFfetch/README.md

 <details>
 <summary> CLI </summary>

-1. Backup your config.
-By running
+1. Backup your config (if you have one) by running
 ```bash
 cp ~/.config/neofetch/config.conf ~/.config/neofetch/configbackup.conf
 ```